College of Engineering, Forestry, and Natural Sciences2014-2015

 - Mathematics or Natural Sciences (MAT, STA, AST, BIO, CHM, GLG, PHY)

 - You may petition the department chair for approval of courses with other prefixes.

 - ENG 302W (3 units)

 - Core Courses: CS 126, CS 126L, CS 136, CS 136L, CS 200, CS 212, CS 249, CS 301, CS 315, CS 386, CS 396, CS 421, CS 476, CS 480 (36 units)

 - CS 486C (4 units)

-- Select CS courses at the 300-level or above, chosen with your academic advisor (21 units)
+- CS electives at the 300-level or above, chosen with your academic or faculty advisor (18 units)

 Additional coursework is required, if, after you have met the previously described requirements, you have not yet completed a total of 120 units of credit.

 You may take these remaining courses from any academic areas, using these courses to pursue your specific interests and goals.
 We encourage you to consult with your advisor to select the courses that will be most advantageous to you.
 (Please note that you may also use prerequisites or transfer credits as electives if they weren't used to meet major, minor, or liberal studies requirements.)

 No more than one "D" is allowed in CS electives and technical electives.

 Be aware that some courses may have prerequisites that you must also take.
 For prerequisite information click on the course or see your advisor.